cockroachdb/docs/cockroachcloud/client-certs-dedicated.md

 </section>

 ## Delete the certificate authority (CA) certificate for a dedicated cluster

+Remove the configured CA certificate from the cluster.
+Clients will no longer be able to authenticate with certificates signed by this CA certificate.

 <div class="filters clearfix">
   <button class="filter-button page-level" data-scope="api">Using the API</button>
   <button class="filter-button page-level" data-scope="tf">Using Terraform</button>